slamora/brackets-wiki/Creating-Themes.md

 This seems like a lot, but giving all of this information will give potential users of your theme the most information in the Extension Manager.

 The "theme" part is unique to themes and is the trigger that tells Brackets that this extension is a theme.
 The `file` property tells Brackets which file in your extension is the stylesheet for your theme.
 If your theme has a dark appearance, use the `dark` flag to tell Brackets that it should make other elements beyond the editor dark as well.
+You can use the `addModeClass` flag if you want to have mode-specific classes added to your DOM (more about that below).

 Especially important for themes: **include the homepage field** in package.json to point to your GitHub repository.
 Ideally, the README for your theme will display a screenshot to show what your theme looks like.